hapax/hapax.github.io/assets/teaching.md

 needs of society as a whole?
 If we lower our sights, everyone loses.

-It looks like we need to prepare some students to do advanced hiking.
-But if most students hate walking through scrubland, maybe we should restrict advanced classes to those who enjoy it, the "natural walkers" who trudge tirelessly and without complaint for hours.
+Perhaps we should restrict classes to the "natural walkers", the students who trudge tirelessly and without complaint through the scrubland.
 They appear to have the most potential.
 But what if walking is a skill that can be *developed*, rather than a natural ability, like double-jointedness, you're either born with or not?